-The holidays are a great time for relaxing with family and friends, taking time to participate in festive activities such as holiday parties and celebrations that typically include lots of food and drink.
-It’s the most wonderful time of the year, right?! 😉 Yes, but perhaps not so much for our bodies.
+The holidays are a great time for relaxing with family and friends, as well as taking time to participate in festive activities, such as holiday parties and celebrations.
+Typically, these types of holiday activities include lots of food and drink.
+It’s the most wonderful time of the year, right?!
+Yes, but perhaps not so much for our bodies.

-Anytime we consume more sugar than we’re used to, our bodies become more acidic than usual.
-Ideally, we want our bodies to be in an alkaline state (more on this in an upcoming post).
+Anytime we consume more sugar than we’re used to, our bodies can become fatigued and overwrought with cravings for more.
 Sugar has been proven to be more addictive than cocaine.
-Yup.
-And it’s in so many of the food-like products that are available.
+And it’s in so many of the food-like products that are available today, including pre-packaged holiday desserts.

-However, many online recommendations for staying away from sweets during the holidays simply say “just say no” or “go for a walk” or one of my favorites, “weigh yourself everyday.”
-I’m not sure how those suggestions will ultimately help because when I was addicted to sugar, walking away from cookies and cake was near impossible!
+Many online recommendations for staying away from sweets during the holidays simply say “just say no” or “go for a walk.”
+Or one of my favorites, “weigh yourself everyday.”
+I’m not sure how those suggestions are helpful because when I was addicted to sugar, walking away from cookies and cake was near impossible!
 And the temptations around the holidays are everywhere.
-From the coworkers who bring in donuts to the late afternoon “pick me ups” when you’re approaching dinner time.
+From the coworkers who bring in donuts or the late afternoon “pick me ups” when you’re approaching dinner time and really want to eat something nutritious.

-So here’s the secret to waiving off the sugar cravings and making healthier choices during the holidays or anytime for that matter:
+So here’s my tried and true secret for waiving off the sugar cravings and making healthier choices during the holidays (or anytime for that matter):

 Bulk up on the healthier options at the beginning of the day so the body doesn’t crave the “bad” stuff nearly as much.

-The term I learned when I trained for my certification is called “crowding out.”
-This was coined by Joshua Rosenthal, the founder of the Institute for Integrative Nutrition.
-What it means is that instead of focusing on what you “can’t have,” focus on adding more nutritious foods into your daily repertoire and this will naturally “crowd out” the non-nutritious options.
+The term I learned when I studied for my certification in health coaching is called “crowding out.”
+This term was coined by Joshua Rosenthal, the founder of the Institute for Integrative Nutrition.
+What it means is that instead of focusing on what you “can’t have,” focus on adding more nutritious foods into your daily repertoire.
+This alone will naturally “crowd out” the non-nutritious options.

 Tweetable Waive off cravings for non-nutritious options.
 Bulk up on healthy options early in the day. @staceycrew

-Now you may have four or five parties in a week during the holidays that you are invited to attend.
+During the holiday season, you may be invited to four or five parties in a week.
 It may be business obligations or family get togethers.
-Or, better yet, the parties you actually look forward to each year as a tradition to starting the holiday season.
+Or, the annual party you really look forward to attending!

 Tweetable Pre-game for holiday parties by eating healthy and drinking lots of water to stay hydrated. @staceycrew #holidays #healthtip

-This will also help you avoid the holiday food hangover and you likely won’t be as tempted to overindulge.
+Pre-gaming with healthier options will also help you avoid the holiday food hangover.
 Remember, too, that alcohol contains a lot of sugar.
-So having a cocktail is often-times the equivalent to eating a donut, when it comes to the sugar content.
-If you do imbibe, have one glass of wine followed by a water to re-hydrate.
+So having a glass of wine is oftentimes the equivalent of eating a donut.
+If you do imbibe, have one glass of wine followed by a glass of water to re-hydrate and flush your system.

 - Pre-game with healthy options — On party day, skip the breakfast donuts, eat a hard-boiled egg and some oatmeal instead.
-For lunch, eat a clean salad (add some meat or beans for protein) with an olive oil-based dressing (bottled ones contain a lot of sugar – read the label) and some healthy snacks in between.
+For lunch, eat a clean salad (add some meat or beans for protein) with an olive oil-based dressing (bottled ones contain a lot of sugar so read the label or make your own) and some healthy snacks in between.
 Go-to healthy snacks include an apple, carrots and hummus, and strawberries.
-If you’ll be heading to a party directly after work or in the early evening, consider stopping for a juice or a made-from-scratch-smoothie.
+If you’ll be heading to a party directly after work or in the early evening, consider stopping for a fresh juice or a made-from-scratch-smoothie.

-- Cut-back on carbonated drinks — especially diet ones (yes!), are loaded with chemicals that create inflammation in the body and wreak havoc on our digestive track.
+- Cut-back on carbonated drinks — especially diet ones, which are loaded with chemicals that create inflammation in the body and wreak havoc on our digestive track.
 One 12-ounce can of diet coke contains 39 grams of sugar.
 The daily recommended maximum of added sugars per day for women is 25 grams and for men it’s 37.5 grams.
-So, one 12-OUNCE can (and most people are drinking 16-oz or 32-oz drinks) of diet coke and you’re already blown your daily sugar intake.
+So, one 12-OUNCE can (and most people are drinking 16-oz or 32-oz drinks) of diet coke and you’re already blown your daily sugar budget (and keep in mind that’s suggested, not a requirement).
 Carbonated drinks are one of the main reasons people have trouble losing weight and can’t get rid of the spare tire.

 - Increase your water intake — Again, this is a go-to health booster.
 Most people are walking around dehydrated and don’t even know it.
 Better yet, start a warm lemon water routine each morning to lubricate your body’s internal systems.
 You’ll be amazed at the results by incorporating this one change in your morning routine.